shadow-robot/OmniIsaacGymEnvs/README.md

 /isaac-sim/python.sh scripts/rlgames_train.py task=ShadowHand
 ```

-Roughly half of the time we get a segmentation fault:
+On two out of three of our machines (one RTX3080, one RTX3090), roughly half of the time we get a segmentation fault:
 ```
 ...
 ...